Generate a Terraform provider from OpenAPI / Swagger

 READ

-Operation: If any attribute of a resource is not defined in theREAD
+operation: Attributes of a resource not defined in theREAD

-A simple key is a single required ID field and is directly exposed to terraform import
+A simple key is a single required ID field that is directly exposed to terraform import

 operations.
 For example, if the pet